 Developing the ideal tennis player body is very important because it directly impacts the athlete’s performance; knowing what to strive for may impact your training priorities.

-Generally speaking a tennis player should have powerful and well-developed legs, a strong core and a lean upper-body because powerful and well-developed legs allow for a solid base of support and a lowered center of gravity, which improves the athlete’s dynamic stability, agility, kinetic chain efficiency as well as accuracy and power during stroke production.
+Generally speaking a tennis player should have powerful and well-developed legs, a strong core and a lean upper-body.
+Powerful and well-developed legs allow for a solid base of support and a lowered center of gravity.
+That improves the athlete’s dynamic stability, agility, kinetic chain efficiency as well as accuracy and power during stroke production.

 A strong core is desirable for any tennis player because of its importance during stroke production.